If you are applying for this course from within the UK/EU, click apply now.

 This information was correct at the time of publication.

 As a graduate of this course you'll have excellent skills and knowledge in marketing management, planning and strategy, accounting and finance and digital marketing.
 You will be ready to step into a marketing role in a wide variety of industries across the world.
-Previous graduates have taken on positions in marketing analysis, communications and management, corporate social responsibility, procurement and sales in companies including Bloomberg, Sunderland AFC, Esh Group, Marriott, Proctor and Gamble, and Hewlett Packard.
+Previous Business graduates have roles with companies including Facebook, Bloomberg, Viacom 18, Barclays, Sage, Riu Hotels and Resorts, Enterprise, Esh Group, Marriott, Proctor and Gamble, and Hewlett Packard.

 To further enhance employability we encourage you to undertake a 48-week placement between your second and final year.
 It effectively becomes a third year of a four-year course.
 Placements are paid, with an average salary of £14,000-£18,000 a year depending on your location.